-- Certain heroes, mostly those without a secret identity, tend to invest too much time into their superheroics that it could become this.
+- Superheroes, and some of their associates, tend to invest too much time into their superheroics that it could become this.
 Examples include:

 - Reed Richards of the Fantastic Four tends to have little time for himself or his family, what with being the World's Smartest Man.

 - Nick Fury has literally no personal life; his entire thing is being a special agent and Director of SHIELD.

 - While he used to have a secret identity, Captain America is never shown these days without being on duty as Captain America.

 - Cyclops of the X-Men used to be more along the lines of a boy scout, being neat and tidy outside of missions and by the book when in uniform.
 But, following Jean Grey's death during Grant Morrison's run, he started off as either teaching a class, being with Emma, or leading a mission.
 Then, around the time of Decimation and Messiah Complex, he's fallen into a downward spiral of work, work, work.
 This actually has some justification though, Jean's death was partially caused because of his and Emma's psychic affair, which was started because he was repressing some seriously bad PTSD.
 Because of that, he's been getting darker, until Decimation and Messiah Complex turned the X-Men books into Darker and Edgier, with Cyke dedicating all his time to being the X-Men's leader and keeping the few mutants left alive.
 He literally doesn't have any options other than being a Workaholic.

 - The Punisher is, by far, the strangest example of this trope.
 He's a mass-murdering serial killer who preys on criminals.
 Because he's a wanted fugitive and his name is public knowledge, he can't have any social life outside of killing.